 - Trump National Golf Club, Washington D.C.: Formerly known as Lowes Island, Trump purhcased this Northern Virginia property and prompted knocked down trees to improve the view of the Potomac River despite being done under dubious circumstances.
 This club will host the 2017 KitchenAid Senior PGA Championship.
 The Championship Course was recently redesigned by Trump himself.

 - Trump National Golf Club, Los Angeles: This is one of Trump's public facilities in the United States, offering seaside golf with views of the Pacific Ocean on a 7,300-yard golf course located in Rancho Palos Verdes.

 - Trump International Golf Club, Dubai: This is the first of two Trump-branded courses in the United Arab Emirates owned by DAMAC.
-This Gil Hanse-designed course is slated to open in early 2017 and operated by Trump's golf company.
+This Gil Hanse-designed course opened in 2018 and is operated by Trump's golf company.

 - Trump National Golf Club, Philadelphia: This golf club is actually located in southern New Jersey, aiming to compete with the incomparable Pine Valley.
 Trump has previously said his club's view is better than that of Pine Valley, but it's hard to agree with him.

 - Trump National Golf Club, Westchester: Located some 30 minutes from Manhattan, Trump has tried to write down the value of this property dramatically to avoid paying property taxes on it.
 Jim Fazio designed this course which has the highest slope rating in the Metro N.Y. area.